Use Passkeys

 security of an account is greatly improved.

-But passwords are still a liability both for website operators and
+But passwords are still a liability for both website operators and

 customers, and two-factor authentication can be a hassle.
 So, for several